kritp03/SC1015-Mini-Project/README.md

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on emotions from  <a href="">FER2013 dataset</a> and <a href="">FERPLUS2013 dataset</a>

 ## Problem Statement

-- How can we optimize children's learning experience by analyzing their emotional response during task engagement?
+Understanding and managing students' emotional responses in educational settings is crucial in improving learning outcomes, especially for children who are unable to express themselves well verbally.
+We plan to create a deep learning model which is capable of accurately categorizing facial expressions into eight emotional states using convolutional neural networks (CNNs) trained on datasets like FER-2013 and FERPLUS.
+By discerning students' emotional reactions, educators can personalize teaching approaches and support methods to cater to individual learning needs effectively.
+This brings us to our problem statement: How can we optimize children's learning experience by analyzing their emotional response during task engagement?

 ## Models used
     1) CNN Model